Definitions

 Environmental Design

-Environmental design is the process of addressing surrounding environmental parameters when devising plans, programs, policies, buildings, or products.
-Part scientist, part artist, the environmental designer understands how natural systems interact with human-made systems, and applies this knowledge to creating spaces where we live, work, and play – spaces that connect people, nature, and our built world with attention to social justice and economic vitality.
+Environmental design is the process of addressing surrounding environmental parameters when devising plans, programs, policies, buildings, or products that connect people, nature, and our built world.
+It is inherently place-based and supports innovation of and intervention in places.
+Part scientist, part artist, the environmental designer understands how natural systems interact with human-made systems, and applies this knowledge in the creation of healthy and sustainable communities with attention to social justice and economic vitality.

 Epigenetics